jaegertracing/documentation/content/docs/next-release/sampling.md

 Adaptive sampling requires a storage backend to store the observed traffic data and computed probabilities.
 At the moment `memory` (for all-in-one deployment) and `cassandra` are supported as sampling storage backends.
 We are seeking help in implementing support for other backends (https://github.com/jaegertracing/jaeger/issues/3305).

+By default adaptive sampling will attempt to use the backend specified by `SPAN_STORAGE_TYPE` to store data.
+However, a second type of backend can also be specified by using `SAMPLING_STORAGE_TYPE`.
+For instance, `SPAN_STORAGE_TYPE=elasticsearch SAMPLING_STORAGE_TYPE=cassandra ./jaeger-collector` will run the collector in a mode where it attempts to store its span data in the configured elasticsearch cluster and its adaptive sampling data in the configured cassandra cluster.
+Note that this feature can not be used to store span and adaptive sampling data in two different backends of the same type.

 Read [this blog post](https://medium.com/jaegertracing/adaptive-sampling-in-jaeger-50f336f4334) for more details on adaptive sampling engine.